section-engineering-education/engineering-education/content/articles/working-with-java-synchronization/index.md

 2. **Thread Synchronization**: This synchronization ensures that only one thread may access a shared resource at a time.

 ### The race condition
 A race condition may occur in Java due to the use of several threads to implement applications concurrently.
 In some ways, the race condition resembles deadlock since it is caused by multi-threading and may lead to serious consequences.
-Threads that are working on the same object or data without sufficient synchronization might result in overlapping operations on each other, which is what causes race conditions.

-To understand further let's first look at the types of race conditions:
+Threads that are working on the same object or data without sufficient synchronization might result in overlapping operations, which is what causes race conditions.
+To better understand let's first look at the types of race conditions:

 There are several different sorts of racing situations. `Critical` and `non-critical` are two categories that characterize the impact of a race condition on a system: